-Health Behavior Alumni Serving in Puerto Rico
+Health behavior alumni serve in Puerto Rico

-Thanel and Jones, who had never met before deploying to Puerto Rico, became the two-woman Behavioral Health Branch working as part of the Health and Human Services Hurricane Maria Recovery Mission.
+The two alumnae, who had never met before deploying to Puerto Rico, became the two-woman Behavioral Health Branch working as part of the Health and Human Services Hurricane Maria Recovery Mission.

 They shared some of the moving encounters they experienced in Puerto Rico during their three months together on the island.

 During our time in Puerto Rico, we have crisscrossed the island to assess our partners’ needs for hurricane recovery.
 The hurricane had an impact on every level of society and on institutions from schools to healthcare to community services.
 The road to recovery requires the assistance of experts with specialized knowledge to address the breadth of critical health and human services issues.

 Over the course of these visits we have heard deeply emotional stories from hurricane survivors about what they experienced during the hurricane, how they’ve coped in the aftermath of the storm and how people rallied to help pull their communities back together.
 For example:

 - One teacher lost almost everything during the hurricane, including her home and most of her possessions.
 Her school was also severely damaged, and her class is now housed in another building.
 Even amid personal tragedy, her mind was on her students, and she managed to salvage two story books from home for her classroom.
 Four months after the storm while waiting for new school supplies, she was still using those two books to create lesson plans for her classes.

 - The director of an adult daycare center walked 15 hours after the hurricane, navigating severely damaged and debris-blocked roads, to successfully locate one of her participants who was unaccounted for.